- Our Services

 Please call 800-572-2390 for agency information.

-Contact the Adoption Information Cetner of Illinois to download an information packet.
+Contact the Illinois Center for Adoption and Permanency to download an information packet.

 In foster care, the age range of children can be anywhere from infant to 18 years old.
 The children in Illinois who are ready to be adopted are generally school-aged children (8 years old and above) and often part of sibling groups.